The founder of Internal Family Systems (IFS) a model of psychotherapy, and founder of the IFS Institute is Dr. Richard Schwartz.

 They are called exiles because other parts might isolate them.
 They’re associated with feelings of pain, terror and fear.
 However, the longer these parts are exiled, the more extreme and desperate they can get: remember these parts are often formed as a child when an individual has undergone trauma, they need to be listened to.

-Internal-Family-System Internal Family Systems
+Internal Family System

 There are no “bad” parts’ and that ‘the goal of therapy is not to eliminate parts but instead to help them find their non-extreme roles’.